Education Research Current About VU Amsterdam NL

 Defining aspects of the role:

-• From managing people to integral and direct management
+• From managing employees to integral management

 All information about Level 2, tactical management such as managerial tasks, development, positions and roles can be found on the Level 2 Tactical Management page